Invisibly

 Ignore posts and accounts you don’t like.
 You can also hide them.
 Try to avoid “doom scrolling”.
 Regularly revisit who you follow and see whether their content aligns with your current tastes and interests.

-How Invisibly Can Help You Control Your Feed (and your data)
+How Invisibly Can Help You Control Your Data (and earn rewards for it)

 Media Algorithms: Frequently Asked Questions